Aspirin versus Placebo in Pregnancies at High Risk for Preterm Preeclampsia

 Population

-Pregnant women at high risk for preeclampsia
+Pregnant women at high risk of preeclampsia or intrauterine growth restriction

 Comparator